chris-mrn/Supervised-Dictionary-Learning-/README.md

 - Test_CDL.ipynb can be used to run the convolutional dictionary leanring model version

 Additional files contain the codes needed to run the different python notebooks.
-- Projective_gradient_descent and Projective_gradient_descent_logistic where used to test the convergence of the projective gradient descent algorithms
+- Test_PGD_l2 and Test_PGD_logistic where used to test the convergence of the projective gradient descent algorithms
-- Algo_prox and Algo_prox_logistic where used to test the convergence of the proximal algorithm
+- Test_prox_l2 and Test_prox_logistic where used to test the convergence of the proximal algorithm

 ## Notes

 - Ensure that the `Models` and `Datasets` directories are properly set up and contain the required modules/classes for training and dataset handling.
 - For BNCI datasets, ensure you have access to the raw EEG data files as required by the `BNCI_Dataset` class.
-- If using `SDL`, make sure you have `torch` installed in your environment.

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.